agormp/sumt/README.md

 #### Tree probabilities

 This is the content of the file `primates.trprobs`.
 In this case there were only 5 leaves corresponding to a total of 15 possible trees, of which 3 were seen in the MCMC samples.
 Note: For data sets with more than about 15-20 taxa, each sampled tree will typically be unique and all topologies therefore have the same probability, meaning the credible set is not very useful.
-(Bipartitions on those trees will, however, not be unique, and clade probabilities carry useful information).
+(Bipartitions or clades on those trees will, however, not be unique, and clade probabilities carry useful information).

 ```
 #NEXUS